gate-computer/gate/Security.md

   - Read from/write to the same file descriptors which the program could access via the unprivileged Gate runtime ABI functions.

+  - mprotect linear memory and stack regions as read/writable.
+Of those, the only thing which is not already read/writable is the unallocated portion of linear memory, and the program could do that also via the unprivileged WebAssembly `memory.grow` function.
+Runtime and program code protections cannot be changed.

   - Terminate the process with an arbitrary exit status.
 It can be used to communicate a fake trap or error condition.